Office hours during this week: Wednesday - Friday, 11-1, also on Zoom (morning office hour).

 Hope you had a good long weekend.
 I was so excited by it that I forgot to update our webpage at the end of last week.

-I am planning our first exam during the week after this shortened one.
-Tuesday?
+You caught that, right?
+Our first exam during the week after this shortened one .

 Don't forget to ask for help if things aren't clear.
-Come to office hours, or join them on Zoom - links are on Canvas/Zoom.
+Come to office hours, or join them on Zoom - links are on the main Canvas page.

 Free tutoring information has been updated - the Ross center is now active.